 - Runeterra Expeditions – Learn Legends of Runeterra’s draft mode and see which cards are the best.

-- Legends of Runeterra vault – Find out what rewards you can get for playing the game.
+- Runeterra vault – Find out what rewards you can get for playing the game.

 - Legends of Runeterra cards list – All of the follower and spell cards in Runeterra.

-- Legends of Runeterra best decks – The best decklists currently available for Legends of Runeterra.
+- Runeterra best decks – The best decklists currently available for Legends of Runeterra.

 - Legends of Runeterra Ephemeral tutorial – Step by step instructions to complete this bothersome tutorial.